maximilionus/telegram-dark-shell/README.md

 # Main Information
-- **Dark Shell** is a minimalistic dark mode theme for Telegram clients on Windows, Linux, macOS, iOS, Android.
-- This repository contains all source files and releases for this theme.
+**Dark Shell** is a minimalistic, dark color theme for Telegram clients on Windows, Linux, macOS, iOS and Android platforms.
+This repository contains all source files and releases for this theme.

 # Installation